Buybacks-Secondaries

 Are executives good market timers on behalf of their companies?
 Do they initiate share repurchases (seasoned equity offerings) when their stocks are undervalued (overvalued)?
 In other words, can they reliably time the market with respect to their stocks?
 These blog entries relate to stock buybacks and secondary offerings.

-Do exchange-traded funds (ETF) that attempt to mimic holdings of hedge fund gurus and/or firm insiders offer attractive performance?
-To investigate, we consider seven ETFs, four live and three dead, in order of introduction:
+Do exchange-traded funds (ETF) that seek to mimic holdings of top-ranked hedge funds, firm insiders or other investing gurus offer attractive performance?
+To investigate, we consider nine ETFs, five live and four dead, in order of introduction:

 Do country stock market anomalies have trends?
 In his March 2018 paper entitled “The Momentum Effect in Country-Level Stock Market Anomalies”, Adam Zaremba investigates whether country-level stock market return anomalies exhibit trends (momentum) based on their past returns.
 Specifically, he: